unChaz/sci-fi-5e/srd/mechanics/combat.md

 When attacking with a **weapon**, you add your ability modifier—the same modifier used for the attack roll—to the damage.
 A **tek skill** tells you which dice to roll for damage and whether to add any modifiers.

 If a tek skill or other effect deals damage to **more than one target** at the same time, roll the damage once for all of them.
-For example, when a arcanist casts _fireball_ or a priest casts _flame strike_, the tek skill’s damage is rolled once for all creatures caught in the blast.
+For example, when an arcanist casts _fireball_ or a priest casts _flame strike_, the tek skill’s damage is rolled once for all creatures caught in the blast.

 ##### Critical Hits